Reopening The Red Doors

 And although summer is usually a moment to rest and recharge for faculty, this year, teachers of all grade levels are using their time to learn and grow—Lower School teachers have engaged in varied professional development courses over the summer, and Middle and Upper School faculty have taken hybrid teaching and learning courses with our partner, One Schoolhouse, to help reinforce and strengthen best practices and pedagogy for the year ahead.

-As we look toward the fall, we will be implementing the following health and safety measures to mitigate the risks associated with COVID-19.
+As we progress with the school year, we are abiding by the following health and safety measures to mitigate the risks associated with COVID-19.
 The pandemic is an ever-evolving situation, and this list will change along with local and global guidance and recommendations.
 Your participation is vital to ensuring Lincoln is a safe and healthy community for all.

 When on campus, all members of the community—from Ginkgo Room students through Grade 12 and all adults—are required to wear a mask or face covering at all times when on campus.
 When possible, we will give supervised mask breaks following all health and safety guidelines.
 Face coverings are a critical tool in the fight against COVID-19.

 Parents of students in the Oak Room (Nursery)–Grade 12 must screen students for a fever and other COVID-19 symptoms at home using the self-attestation app, provided through Lincoln’s new digital health tool, Magnus.
 Little School families will continue to use Daily Connect.
 These checks will be completed daily in an effort to provide all students, faculty, and staff with a safe and healthy learning environment.
 Training for this tool is forthcoming.